Worship and Liturgy

 "Eucharistic adoration is an essential way of being with the Lord…In the sacred Host, He is present, the true treasure, always waiting for us.
 Only by adoring this presence, one learns how to receive Him properly…Let us love being with the Lord!
 There we can speak with Him about everything.
 We can offer Him our petitions, our concerns, our troubles, our joys, our gratitude, our disappointments, our needs and our aspirations."Pope Benedict XVI

-Here at our parish we have the honor and privilege of praying before Jesus, present in the Most Blessed Sacrament every month.
-Many parishioners adopt a specific Holy Hour each month or sign up to become a substitute.
-The following positions are available for all parishioners to prayerfully consider.
+Here at our parish we have the honor and privilege of praying before Jesus, present in the Most Blessed Sacrament every Friday.
+Every First Friday, we have all night adoration.

 Altar Servers are ministers to the celebrant for all liturgies.
 Servers must be rising third graders and have received their first Holy Communion.
 Training sessions are held in the Spring and review sessions are scheduled as needed.